Skip to content

 abtree execution reset <execution-id>

 Reset an execution to its initial state.
-Status returns to running, all $LOCAL keys revert to their tree defaults.
+Status returns to running, the cursor returns to the start, the protocol gate re-fires on next, and all $LOCAL keys revert to their tree defaults.
 Useful for re-running an execution after fixing a tree.

 Execution loop